Examiner Ted T Vo has allowed 845 of 1,070 decided applications in Computer Architecture, Software, and Information Security.

-Ted T Vo maintains a public record across three art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 1,070 disposed applications, an allowance rate of 79% has been recorded.
-The examiner's allowance rate ranges from 69% to 84% across these art units, reflecting variation in outcomes across the different subject-matter areas within TC 2100.
-This pooled figure aggregates the examiner's record and describes past decisions only.
+Ted T Vo holds a public record across 3 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across more than a thousand decided applications, the examiner's pooled allowance rate is 79%.
+This aggregate figure represents the share of decided applications (allowed and abandoned combined) in the examiner's record.
+The allowance rate ranges from 69% to 84% across these art units, reflecting variation in outcomes by art-unit assignment.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →